Parameters

 OpenShift won’t admit the route for the HTTP01 solver pod unless the Certificate resources are deployed in the same namespace as the web console.
 This behavior is caused by a security feature in the OpenShift ingress controller operator to not allow malicious actors to abuse hostnames which are already in use in other namespaces.

-However, since OpenShift requires that custom TLS secrets for the OpenShift console are stored in namespace openshift-config, we deploy a Kyverno policy to clone the TLS secret created by cert-manager into namespace openshift-config for each Certificate resource.
-Because of that, the component requires that Kyverno is installed on the cluster via the Commodore component kyverno, when Certificate resources are configured in the hierarchy.
+However, since OpenShift requires that custom TLS secrets for the OpenShift console are stored in namespace openshift-config, we deploy a script to clone the TLS secret created by cert-manager into namespace openshift-config for each Certificate resource.

 Example: Custom hostname in cluster’s app domain